 All students, with or without reasonable accommodation, must carry out laboratory and clinical assignments, including providing treatments to patients.
 Qualified persons with disabilities, with or without reasonable accommodation, must be able to pass oral, written and practical examinations, and meet all of the clinical requirements of the School.

 It is in the best interests of both the student and the School to assess the degree of limitation caused by disability.
 However, the School will make the final determination of whether or not an individual meets all qualifications for study at the School.

 Since beginning my Prophetic journey in Manual Therapy, there has been an increasing awareness of the valuable benefits of Clinical Massage & Bodywork Therapy for treating soft-tissue pain and injury conditions.
 With neromusculoskeletal disorders being so prevalent worldwide, there is no shortage of need for knowledgeable and skilled practitioners to serve the public with their gifts.

-Critical components of any Manual Medicine system is clinical assessment and clinical reasoning.
+Critical components of any Manual Medicine system is functional assessment and clinical reasoning.
 Assessment is more than an abbreviated interview.
 Patient & Client expectations of Massage Therapists today demand more thorough evaluation skills, functional movement, and nutritional awareness!
-It is, in my view, one of the key factors to moving Massage Therapy into the healthcare delivery system as an equal partner to traditional Western therapies in treating soft-tissue impingements and concerns, rather than as just an adjunctive modality.
-Proper application of assessment strategies decreases the practitioner's guesswork and helps the practitioner to make accurate, evidence-based decisions about treatment or referral.
+It is, in my view, key factors to moving Massage Therapy into the healthcare delivery system as an equal partner to traditional Western therapies in treating soft-tissue impingements and concerns, rather than as just an adjunctive modality.
+Proper application of assessment strategies decreases the practitioner's guesswork and helps the practitioner to make accurate, evidence-informed decisions about treatment or referral.